 -The last thing the compiler does is turn code into binary and this can be seen in the file C:/Compiler/Compiler.BIN.Z

 -Parsing an expression with operator precedence is the hardest part of making a compiler.

--Bitwise shift left and right should be given highest precedence level because it breaks nothing and makes things bitwise ops faster.
+-Bitwise shift left and right should be given highest precedence level because it breaks nothing and makes bitwise operations faster.

 -Terry doesn’t like Macros.
 He started making type defs but it turns out they are not needed.

 -One of Terrys TempleOS principles is minimal abstraction.
 In modern software, many things are abstracted by developers because it SEEMS to make the code simpler to understand and manage(I was one of these devs), but in reality it only makes it simpler for developers on the project while anyone else that comes along later to read the code is left confused and lost because of the esoteric abstraction.
 Terry says that basically anything that has to be ‘looked up’ is an abstraction.

 -What Terry meant by ‘all my code is position independent’ is that the code is patched in at load time with position independent addresses (which can be seen with the codes REL32 export table and import table in the BinRep; function call).

 -lex is a function call of the parser.

 -int i = ‘ABCD’; is not allowed, it has to be only 1 char because of TK_CHAR in C lexical analyzer

 -does not use streams